bitmarkcc/bitmark/doc/build-unix.md

 are placed in src/.
 For ./configure options, run:
 ./configure --help
 --prefix is a useful option if you want to install the binaries (make install) to a non default location that doesn't require root access.
+If you want to change --prefix after previously using it, you may need to do: cd src/secp256k1; make clean before using it.

 Note: gcc version greater than or equal to 9 is recommended (such as the default on Ubuntu 20).
 For lower versions of gcc, configure may fail and you can try: